All good stories contain symbolism. Disney’s Beauty and the Beast is full of vanitas symbols that add a new depth of meaning to a tale as old as time.

 Since watching Disney’s gorgeous live-action adaptation of Beauty and the Beast, I’ve been musing about the use of symbols in story.
 Because Beauty and the Beast has some gems.

 Symbolism adds depth to a story and helps you see it in fresh and fascinating ways.
-Sure, you don’t have to be a symbolism treasure hunter to enjoy a story–but it’s quite fun to dip below the surface and speculate about those deeper meanings!
+Sure, you don’t have to be a symbolism treasure hunter to enjoy a story–but it’s quite fun to dip below the surface and speculate about those deeper, hidden meanings!

 I remember reading Hawthorne’s The Scarlet Letter in high school and being only mildly engaged.
 I loved reading, so I felt a little guilty that I found the book so boring.
 But when I read the novel again in college I discovered a completely different book.
 The linchpin was a very knowledgeable professor who showed us that The Scarlet Letter is alive with a web of beautiful and complex symbols.

 Symbolism changed the way I engaged with The Scarlet Letter, and I’ve been more attuned to seeking it in stories ever since.